opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Exposing Levels
 ---------------
-Animation levels, images for backgrounds and overlays, audio files, clips and other OpenToonz scenes, have to be exposed in the Xsheet columns in order to be part of the scene.
+Toonz level files, images for backgrounds and overlays, audio files, video clips, and other OpenToonz scenes, have to be exposed in the Xsheet/Timeline columns in order to be part of the scene.

-If the level you want to use has already been loaded but not exposed, or it was removed from the scene, it can be retrieved from the Scene Cast window.
+If the asset you want to use has already been loaded but not exposed, or it was removed from the scene, it can be retrieved from the Scene Cast window.

 In case you need to retrieve some specific drawings from an animation level, you can display it in the Level Strip, in order to select the drawings to expose.

-.. note:: Animation levels you define directly in the scene, for instance levels you scanned, or drew directly in OpenToonz, are automatically exposed in the Xsheet.
+.. note:: Animation levels you define directly in the scene, for instance levels you scanned, or drew directly in OpenToonz, are automatically exposed in the Xsheet/Timeline.

 .. _using_the_scene_cast:

 Using the Scene Cast
 ''''''''''''''''''''
-All the animation levels you create or load in the scene are stored in the scene cast pane.
-Levels remain available in the scene cast even if they are not used in the scene anymore.
-From the scene cast, they can be exposed, edited, saved and removed.
+All the animation levels you create or load in the scene are stored in the Scene Cast pane.
+Levels remain available in the Scene Cast even if they are not used in the scene anymore.
+From the Scene Cast, they can be exposed, edited, saved and removed.

 |scene_cast|